jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/sendEnvelopeAsGuest/sendEnvelopeAsGuest.rst

 ===================================
-Send envelope without authorisation
+Send envelope without authorization
 ===================================

-User is able to send envelope without authorisation.
-To use this functionality user has to do get special link (create link as authorised user or receive link from somebody).
+User is able to send envelope without authorization.
+To use this functionality user has to do get special link (create link as authorized user or receive link from somebody).

-Flow of the initiation envelope without authorisation
+Flow of the initiation envelope without authorization
 =====================================================

 There are 2 ways to create a flow in the envelope template to generate a link for filling out the envelope:
 * Specifying a particular mailbox for the role
-* Using functionality - same as
+* Using functionality - "Same as"

 1 way - Specifying a particular mailbox for the role.